Note: All written answers are paraphrased from Todd’s recording, while others contain exact wording.

 - Question: Why does my game regress back to beginner level when I approach moving sets (ie. I have mild AA, awkward, etc)?
 When I approach stationery sets I do just fine.

 Answer: Here’s why: Moving sets are harder.
 They absolutely are.
-Every one than I do has what Todd calls an “inertia” or momentum of the set.
+Every one that I do has what Todd calls an “inertia” or momentum of the set.
 There is a certain amount of energy I need to overcome to open the set.
 If they’re walking instead of stationery, higher the energy.

 The only difference is that it’s just higher energy and the best result of a moving set is that it becomes stationary.